AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Performing diagnostics from Topology
 -------------------------------------

-Topology provides the user with the ability to perform troubleshooting inside the topology.
-This can dramatically reduce the time spent troubleshooting issues.
+The Aviatrix gateways running in your multi-cloud network enable you to run diagnostics from them directly from Topology.
+Performing diagnostics from Topology can dramatically reduce the time spent troubleshooting issues.

-When highlighting a gateway, click on the “Diag” button to see options available for sending ping/traceroute from the gateway that is in focus.
+To perform diagnostics from Topology (from an Aviatrix Gateway):

+1. In Topology, click on an Aviatrix Gateway in the topology map to select it.

+2. Click the DIAG button.

+3. Perform any of the following diagnostic tasks for the gateway:

+    1. PING: Run pings directly from the gateway to outside of the Aviatrix managed network or to any resource inside the network.

+    2. TRACEROUTE: Run trace route.

+    3. Test Connectivity: Test the connectivity of the gateway to a specified host running on a specified TCP or UDP port.

+    4. ACTIVE SESSIONS: View sessions that are active on the selected gateway.
+You can filter active sessions by search criteria.
+For example, a search on a specific port to see if the gateway has an action session on that port.

+    5. INTERFACE STATS: View interface statistics about the gateway.
+The number of interfaces or tunnels associated with the gateway is displayed.
+Click on the name of an interface or tunnel to see its statistical information.

 Working with FlowIQ
 ===================